Sundeep Malani: Early years

-Malani was a film journalist for The Canara Times in Mangalore and later for a few years in The Times Of India, Bangalore.
+Malani was a film journalist for The Canara Times,Mangalore and later for a few years in The Times of India,Bangalore.
 He also was a freelancer film critic for various websites and magazines.

 Malani co-directed the Kannada film, Miss California, which was the debut film of actor Diganth.

 He has variously served as a TV host for local Mangalorean channels, events organiser, costume designer and directed a few music videos for local channels involving dancers and stage artistes of Mangalore.
 Malani has acted in a few theatre plays as well.

-Malani co-directed the Kannada film 'One Two Three' starring Prabhu Deva, Raju Sundaram, Prasad and Jyothika.
+Malani co-directed the Kannada version of the Tamil film One Two Three starring Prabhu Deva, Raju Sundaram, Prasad and Jyothika.
 The film was directed by K Subaash.

 Sandeep Malani directed the Bollywood Film, 'Woh 5 Din' a suspense thriller shot in Barielly and Nainital with newcomers.
 Later he directed Kalpana Pandit, Akash Hora and Anant Nag in 'Janleva 555'.

 As a Screenwriter, Malani has assisted K Subaash in the writing of Rohit Shetty's film Chennai Express and also wrote the script of 'Hello India' starring Akshay Kumar.

 Malani has also been a part of the direction team in Onir's I Am anthology film, working on the "I Am Abhimanyu" and "I Am Omar" segments.

 He has directed a variety of short films, some of them covering controversial issues such as AIDS ("Jo Jo Laali – a heart wrenching lullaby") and homosexuality ("Shaayad").
 His other short film was made in three languages: "Hum Tum Aur Loan" (Hindi), "Yella Ok, Loan Yaake" (Kannada) and "A Loanly Life" (English).